saucelabs/sauce-docs/docs/dev/api/insights.md

 <details><summary><span className="api get">GET</span> <code>/v1/analytics/trends/builds_tests</code></summary>
 <p/>

-Returns the set of all tests run within the specified time period, grouped by whether each test was part of a build or not.
+Return the set of all tests run in the specified period, grouped by whether each test was part of a build or not.

 #### Parameters